ollebompa/PGA-MAP-Elites/README.md

 ### Intro
-MAP-Elites GAPG combines MAP-Elites and Actor-Critic DRL by training a critic network off-policy based on experience collected when perfoming evaluation of solutions.
+PGA-MAP-Elites combines MAP-Elites and Actor-Critic DRL by training a critic network off-policy based on experience collected when perfoming evaluation of solutions.

 This addresses some limitations of MAP-Elites by: